EliahKagan/subaudit/README.md

 This is less likely to occur and much easier to avoid.
 But it is also harder to make safe without a lock.
-Subscribing and unsubscribing are unlikely to happen occur at a *sustained* high rate, so locking is unlikely to be a performance bottleneck.
+Subscribing and unsubscribing are unlikely to happen at a *sustained* high rate, so locking is unlikely to be a performance bottleneck.
 So, *by default*, subscribing and unsubscribing are synchronized with a `threading.Lock`, to ensure that shared state is not corrupted.